jlrickert/zet/docs/249/README.md

-# How to convert json typescript schema
+# How to convert JSON typescript schema

 ```JavaScript
 # script.mjs